Convention Pin Contest

 For each convention, a pin is selected and given to each participant.
 Convention pins illustrate the convention year and a bird species appropriate to the convention site.
 Pin designs are selected by competition and are highly treasured convention souvenirs.
 Many convention attendees proudly display their colorful collection of pins going back many years.

-- Designs shall include a bird and the phrase “vMOS” and the year of the convention in four-digit format (i.e, 2021).
-No other wording can appear on the front of the entry (species, entrant’s name, etc.).
-Please be sure to include the “v” next to “MOS” as we are differentiating this pin from other pins since this convention will be virtual.
+- Designs shall include a bird and the phrases “MOS” and the year of the convention in four-digit format (i.e, 2023).
+No other wording may appear on the front of the entry (species, entrant’s name, etc.).

-- The entrant’s name, address, chapter affiliation, phone number and email address and the species of bird shall be written on the back of each entry.
+- The entrant’s name, email address, MOS chapter affiliation and the species of bird must be included with each entry.

 - Entrants may not use others’ work or material copyrighted by others.

-- All entries will be returned to the entrants.
-By entering the contest entrants agree that if their design wins it becomes the property of MOS, which has the right to use the design to promote the convention and for other MOS promotional and historical uses.
+- By entering the contest the entrants agree that if their design wins it becomes the property of MOS, which has the right to use the design to promote the convention and for other MOS promotional and historical uses.